-Our outstanding String Academy programme has impacted on the lives on many young musicians since its formation in 2000 and we are delighted that it has served as a pathway for former pupils to gain scholarships to the Royal College of Music, Trinity Laban, Charterhouse, and the Yehudi Menuhin School with many of our former members now in leading roles within the music industry.
+Our outstanding String Academy programme has impacted on the lives on many young musicians since its formation in 2000.
+Serving as a pathway for former pupils to gain scholarships to the Royal College of Music, Trinity Laban, Charterhouse, and the Yehudi Menuhin School, many of our former members are now in leading roles within the music industry.

-Coached by professional musicians.
-Students benefit from very specialised tuition from some of the UK’s most highly regarded string players who are carefully matched to the needs of each student.
+Coached by professional musicians, the students benefit from specialised tuition from some of the UK’s most highly regarded string players, who are carefully matched to the needs of each student.
 The String Academy meets three times per term, usually in Sussex, and at our annual Summer School.

-The Academy is open to young people aged 10-20 years old and from Grade 3 to diploma level.
+The String Academy is open to young people aged 10-20 years old, with abilities ranging from Grade 3 to diploma level.
 Encouraging opportunities from all backgrounds, we also have scholarship opportunities available.

-Opportunities for ”side by side” performances with some of the UK’s leading professional musicians are important for pupils and include performing in the Shipley Arts Festival, in London, in Edinburgh for corporate and charity occasions and for parents and friends.
-Confidence increases as students rise to the occasions, often meeting with famous people and industry leaders at these events.
+We believe that opportunities for “side by side” performances with some of the UK’s leading professional musicians are important for our pupils to progress.
+These include performing in the Shipley Arts Festival, at venues in London and Edinburgh and playing for corporate and charity occasions, parents and friends.
+Confidence increases as the students rise to these occasions, often meeting with famous musicians and industry leaders at the same time.

-Many of our String Academy students also enjoy partaking in our Summer School held at Yehudi Menuhin School alongside students from Trinity Sannyi Music Academy Exchange programme.
+Many of our String Academy students also enjoy partaking in our Summer School held at Yehudi Menuhin School, working and performing alongside students in our Trinity Sannyi Music Academy Exchange programme.